-- In conjunction with the principal, teachers at all grade levels will collaborate to create common formative and summative assessments that will determine if students have attained skill proficiency and essential contentunderstanding as dictated by core curricula content standards.
-The types of formative and summative assessments must vary at each grade level and according to content areas. - A quiz-is a formative-assessment given in class that measures knowledge and skills pertaining to corecurricula content standards and are meant to assist the student in attaining skill preficiency and core-contentunderstanding.
+- In-conjunction with the principal, teachers at all grade-levels will collaborate to create-common formative and summative assessments that will determine if students have attained skill proficiency and essential contentunderstanding-as-dictated by-core curricula content standards.
+The types of formative and summativeassessments must vary at each grade level and according to content areas. - A-quiz-is-a-formative-assessment given in-class that measures knowledge and skills pertaining to core-curricula content standards and are meant to assist the student in attaining skill proficiency and core-content understanding.
 Assignments completed outside of the classroom cannot be counted as a quiz.
-A test is a summative assessment that determines in a final and formal manner each student's skill proficiency and essential understanding of core-content curricula. - A balanced and regular schedule of formative and summative assessments including projects; labs, quizzes, tests, reports is required to determine skill proficiency and essential content understanding of core curricula content standards.
-Teachers should strive to achieve a balance among the types of formative assessments (quizzes, projects, assignments, blogs, drafts, etc.) and summative assessments (tests, reports, performances, culminating activities, portfolio assignments) that best determine students' skill proficiency and essential understanding of content information.
+A test is a summative assessment that determines in a final and formal manner each student's skill proficiency and essential understanding of core-content curricula. - A balanced and regular schedule of formative and summative assessments including projects, labs, quizzes, tests, reports is required to determine skill-proficiency and essential content understanding of core curricula alan mga ting gala sesaga secti content standards.
+Teachers should strive to achieve a balance among the types of formative assessments (quizzes, projects, assignments, blogs, drofts, etc.) and summative assessments (tests, reports, performances, culminating activities, perfolio assignments) that best determine students' skill proficiency and essential understancing of content information.